 The ease of having access to the 100 largest non-financial Nasdaq-listed stocks may be appealing to some investors, while also providing exposure to some of the world’s best-known and innovative companies.

-Mega-cap Nasdaq-100 companies also tend to be highly traded, which contributes to QQQ’s liquidity.
-QQQ, as the second most traded ETF based on average daily volume traded within the US, has long been considered one of the most liquid ETFs available to investors as of September 30, 2023.2
+Large-cap Nasdaq-100 companies also tend to be highly traded, which contributes to QQQ’s liquidity.
+QQQ, as the second most traded ETF based on average daily volume traded within the U.S., has long been considered one of the most liquid ETFs available to investors as of December 31, 2024.1

-QQQ has delivered solid long-term performance with a 15-year annualized NAV return of 19.94%.3 It may be tempting for investors to think they could do better by simply picking the best stocks in the Nasdaq-100 Index.
+QQQ has delivered solid long-term performance with a 15-year annualized net asset value (NAV) return of 18.50%.2 It may be tempting for investors to think they could do better by simply picking the best stocks in the Nasdaq-100 Index.
 Sounds easy, right?
 Well, it turns out it’s not.

 Select the option that best describes you, or view the QQQ Product Details to take a deeper dive.